IsaacDC/Neighborhood-Connect/README.txt

 UserEventsView.swift: Displays events that the user is signed up for and allows them to unsubscribe from events.

+EventDetailsView.swift: Shows all the details of the event, includes a map showing location where event is taking place.

 2. Models
 This directory contains data models used in the application, including those for handling data from Firebase.